• Home

 Mt.
 Tabor has been blessed with many fine pastors over the last 125 years.
 Each served in their own special God-given manner, exhibiting strong convictions, positive force, and a deep sense of calling.
 They demonstrated great love for the parishioners and the community at large.

 Current LeadershipMt.
 Tabor initially joined the Philadelphia District of the Philadelphia-Baltimore Annual Conference of the A.M.E.
 Zion denomination and is now a member of the Harrisburg District.
-The current Presiding Elder is Rev. Dr. David T. Miller, and our presiding prelate is Bishop W. Darin Moore.
+The current Presiding Elder is Rev. Dr. David T. Miller, and our presiding prelate is Bishop Brian R. Thompson Sr.

 On May 23, 2024, Mt.
 Tabor A.M.E.
 Zion Church appointed a new young pastor, Rev. Roderick J. Josey.
 We are excited for this new season in the life of our church.